mihaicaragheorghe/argx/README.md

 **Options**:

-- `SectionSpacing` - Spacing between sections in the help output.
+- `SectionSpacing`: Spacing between sections in the help output.
 (Default: two new lines)
-- `IndentSize` — Number of spaces used to indent help text.
+- `IndentSize`: Number of spaces used to indent help text.
 (Default: 2)
-- `MaxLineWidth` — Maximum width of help text before wrapping occurs.
+- `MaxLineWidth`: Maximum width of help text before wrapping occurs.
 (Default: 80)
-- `UseAliasInUsageText` — Whether to show argument aliases instead of primary names in usage text.
+- `UseAliasInUsageText`: Whether to show argument aliases instead of primary names in usage text.
 (Default: false)

 ### Add parameters